XxAcielxX/arch-plasma-install/README.md

 ```
 genfstab -U /mnt >> /mnt/etc/fstab
 ```

+> Note: A single ```>``` will overwrite a file and a double ```>``` will append to a file.
+Ensure you don't confuse these with each other, and make sure the commands you type are as how this guide has written it before you hit enter.

 Check the resulting `/mnt/etc/fstab` file, and edit it in case of errors.
+Do not touch the file if you don't know what its contents mean.
 </br>

 ## Chroot